grofz/aoc2022/README.md

     - construct and query a file system
 08. Treetop Tree House
     - 3D-arrays, test rays of visibility in a tree map
+09. Rope Bridge
+    - Simulate the movement of a rope
+    - using parametrized derived type to differentiate between P1 and P2